armen-gevorgyan/online-shop-services/README.md

 # online-shop-services
-The library that is intended to provide services that can be embedded in the online shop solutions
+The library is intended to provide services that can be embedded in the online shop solutions